 If you want the very best training out there in Information Science it's hard to do better than Columbia University in the City of New York.
 Soon after graduating, IS students typically make around $56,277 at the beginning of their careers.
 New York, New York is an ideal environment for individuals who enjoy the fast moving urban lifestyle.

 Boston College is among your top options if you want to study Information Science.
-Students who complete this degree state that they receive average early career wages of is and mid-career wages of $87,681.
+Boston College information science students receive 22.8% more than the standard is student.
 Situated in Chestnut Hill, Massachusetts, this college is optimum for individuals who blossom in an urban setting.

 It's hard to beat Pennsylvania State University - University Park if you wish to study Information Science.
 Students who graduate from the IS program make around $59,079 in their early career salary and $77,489 in their mid-career salary.
 Pennsylvania State University - Main Campus has one of the largest student bodies in Pennsylvania.